Why Affirm Holdings Inc. (AFRM)’s Most Recent Report Reveals Some Hints About Its Future

 AFRM’s Market Performance

-AFRM stocks went up by 5.52% for the week, with a monthly drop of -9.33% and a quarterly performance of -55.73%, while its annual performance rate touched -88.80%.
-The volatility ratio for the week stands at 14.23% while the volatility levels for the past 30 days are set at 10.33% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is -4.95% for AFRM stocks with a simple moving average of -42.56% for the last 200 days.
+AFRM stocks went down by -20.58% for the week, with a monthly drop of -25.07% and a quarterly performance of -54.19%, while its annual performance rate touched -90.29%.
+The volatility ratio for the week stands at 9.98% while the volatility levels for the past 30 days are set at 10.50% for Affirm Holdings Inc. The simple moving average for the period of the last 20 days is -22.15% for AFRM stocks with a simple moving average of -52.60% for the last 200 days.

 Analysts’ Opinion of AFRM